ncatlab/nlab-content/pages/5075.md

 ## Relation between triangulation and cubulation

-In rough terms, a space can be triangulated if and only if it can be cubulated.
+In rough terms, a space can be [[triangulation|triangulated]] if and only if it can be cubulated.
 This can be shown by simple conceptual arguments, as follows.

 ### Cubulating a triangulated space

-In this section, $Top$ may be taken to be the category of topological spaces, or otherwise any sufficiently convenient category of spaces (completeness and cocompleteness are baseline assumptions).
+In this section, $Top$ may be taken to be the category of topological spaces, or otherwise any sufficiently [[convenient category of topological spaces]] (completeness and cocompleteness are baseline assumptions).

 #### Simplices as cubical sets